babylonchain/finality-provider/docs/operation.md

 A BTC Validator named `my_validator` can be created in the internal storage ([bolt db](https://github.com/etcd-io/bbolt)) through the `valcli daemon create-validator` command.
-This validator holds a BTC public key which uniquely identifies it and a Babylon account in which staking rewards will be sent to.
+This validator is associated with a BTC public key, serving as its unique identifier, and a Babylon account to which staking rewards will be directed.

 ```bash
 $ valcli daemon create-validator --key-name my-validator --chain-id chain-test